-1. Theorists of language planning have recognized the need for popular support if government language policies are to be implemented.
-This recognition is evident, for example, in the components of language planning enumerated by Einar Haugen (Language, 1966: 18 and Dialect, 1966) and by Joshua A. Fishman et al., (1971:293, 299-302); but, as the latter also caution, 'The entire process of implementation has been least frequently studied in prior investigations of language planning' (Fishman et al. 1971:299).
+Theorists of language planning have recognized the need for popular support if government language policies are to be implemented.
+This recognition is evident, for example, in discussions by Einar Haugen and by Joshua A. Fishman et al. of the components of language planning.
+But, as the latter caution, "The entire process of implementation has been least frequently studied in prior investigations of language planning."
+We have few hard, empirical data about the conditions under which language policies receive public support and the effects of public opinion on the success or failure of such policies.